-The Temasek deal helps Repsol rid itself of the last chunk of treasury stock it took on in a roundabout way from former shareholder Sacyr Vallehermoso, a loss-making Spanish building company, and gives it a more stable shareholder base.
+The Temasek deal helps Repsol rid itself of the last chunk of treasury stock it took on in a roundabout way from former shareholder Sacyr Vallehermoso, a loss-making Spanish building company.

 Bank creditors of indebted Sacyr, which ended up with 10 percent of Repsol as part of a refinancing deal for the builder, sold that stake back to the oil major at the end of 2011.